alex-kampa/etherscan-api-rb/README.md

 # etherscan-api-rb

-Interacting with the Etherscan API in Ruby
+12 August 2017: Interacting with the Etherscan API in Ruby.
+As yet very incomplete, but could be useful for reading Event Logs.